dom1torii/even-better-font-manager/README.md

 > [!WARNING]
-> The tool is actively in development, so expect bugs and missing features.
-However, it should do its thing and probably wont break your CS2 fonts.
+> The tool is not fully finished and won't be for some time.
+Currently on hold.

 # Even Better Font Manager
 EBFM - Cross-platform TUI tool that makes managing CS2 fonts easy.